ComposableFi/composable/docs/docs/developer-guides/cw-substrate-cli/walkthrough.md

 ## Query the balance

-Although you can that the events clearly shows the transfer happened.
+Although you can see that the events clearly show the transfer happened.
 Let's query the contract to check out our balance to make sure.
 Since the query is not a transaction but an RPC call, we'll use the subcommand `rpc` instead of `tx`.

 Note that we are using a different protocol and port for the RPC endpoint.